 Let’s discuss some of the most common problems you’re likely to encounter when growing olives.
 There aren’t lots, but those that exist are troublesome!

-Two forms of weevil, the apple weevil and garden weevil, can attack olives.
+Two forms of weevil, the apple weevil and garden weevil, can attack olive trees.
 They look like a very small beetle, and may travel from weeds or mulch at the soil level up into the tree where they feed on the foliage.
 Using a band of sticky paint such as tanglefoot trap around the trunk will reduce their numbers drastically.

 Another common pest in the warm southwestern US growing climate is the olive fruit fly.
 These irritating little fruit flies directly attack the fruit.
 If not controlled, they can reduce usable fruit yield drastically, even down to almost nothing.
 Yellow sticky traps work to identify the presence of the fruit fly.
 Apply a kaolin clay spray to coat fruit as it’s developing to prevent fly infestation of the fruit.
 Spinosad can be used to poison adult flies.
 Some forms of fruit fly bait are also effective at trapping them.

 Phytophthora root and crown rot can impact many types of fruit trees.
-Olives are particularly susceptible to this type of fungal rot.
+Olive trees are particularly susceptible to this type of fungal rot.
 As it develops in overly-wet soils, the best way to prevent it from causing damage is to plant in well-draining soil.
 Avoid clay soils or other moisture-retentive growing media when planting an olive tree.

 Anthracnose is a common fungal leaf spot that is easily treated with copper fungicides.
 Prevention is as easy as applying your dormant oil sprays at the appropriate times of year.

 Olive knot is a bacterial disease spread easily into plant tissues during periods of excessively wet weather.
 It causes galls to develop on branches or even young olive tree trunks.
 The galls can cause girdling, preventing moisture from flowing through the wood and causing dieback.
 It is difficult to control, and may require a trained arborist’s assistance to treat with appropriate bactericides.
-Reduce the chances of olive knot on your olive tree by sterilizing between pruning cuts, avoiding freeze cracking of branches, or other open wounds to your tree.
+Reduce the chances of olive knot on your olive tree by sterilizing between pruning cuts, avoiding freeze cracking of branches, or other open wounds to your olive tree.

 Frequently Asked Questions